shehza-d/vocab-master/README.md

-# arabic-words-memorizor
+# Arabic words memorizer

 simple app for my use to learn words meaning of arabic